Firdos7691/AppConfigurationReadAndPush/README.md

 ![](https://github.com/Firdos7691/AppConfigurationReadAndPush/blob/main/Images/11.png)

-- In above code we have done with dynamic referesh of app configuration by the help of &quot;UpdatedVersion&quot;
+- In above code we have done with dynamic refresh of app configuration by the help of &quot;UpdatedVersion&quot;
 - Once we add or update any value(s) then we have to update value of &quot;UpdatedVersion&quot; key to get updated values from app configuration.
-- By default referesh time cycle is 30 seconds but for debugging purpose we kept 10 seconds.
+- By default refresh time cycle is 30 seconds but for debugging purpose we kept 10 seconds.
-- now open  &quot;Startup.cs&quot; file and add below piece of code in &quot;ConfigureServices&quot; and &quot;Configure&quot; method.
+- Now open  &quot;Startup.cs&quot; file and add below piece of code in &quot;ConfigureServices&quot; and &quot;Configure&quot; method.

 ![](https://github.com/Firdos7691/AppConfigurationReadAndPush/blob/main/Images/12.png)